Don't overlook these!

 A fiscal year is twelve consecutive months that ends on the last day of any month except December.
 A fiscal year may include a 52-53-week tax year.

-Form 1128 Application To Adopt, Change, or Retain a Tax Year (instructions) is used to request IRS approval to change your tax year.
-I you qualify for an automatic approval request, a user fee is not required.
+Form 1128 Application To Adopt, Change, or Retain a Tax Year is used to request IRS approval to change your tax year.
+If you qualify for an automatic approval request, a user fee is not required.

-If you're filing Form 2553 to elect S-corporation tax treatment, then use Form 2553 to elect a tax-year change if you want to elect a fiscal year.
+If you're filing Form 2553 to elect S corporation tax treatment, you can also use Form 2553 to elect a tax-year change.